Elisecroft/Who-Is-Deleguate-Slack-Bot/README.md

 # Who's Deleguate ?
 (Slack Bot) 🇫🇷

-This bot was made to display the deleguates of this weeek, we have two classes (one JS and one PHP), so we have 4 deleguates per week.
+This bot was made to display the deleguates of this week, we have two classes (one JS and one PHP), so we have 4 deleguates per week.
 With this bot, everyone can know the deleguates of the week directly on Slack.

 ![Bot](https://zupimages.net/up/19/41/4rr1.png)
 (Replace black square by the name you want)